suvam-09/Kaggle-Projects/README.md

-# Kaggle Datasets
+# Machine Learning Projects using Kaggle Datasets

-Machine Learning Projects using Kaggle Datasets
+Kaggle, a subsidiary of Google LLC, is an online community of data scientists and machine learners.
+Kaggle allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.